letoram/durden/README.md

   - [ ] Advanced scaling effects (xBR, ...)

-Bear in mind that a lot of these features are primarily mapping to what arcan already supports an the remaining job is the user interface mapping rather than time-consuming hardcore development.
+Bear in mind that a lot of these features are primarily mapping to what arcan already supports and the remaining job is the user interface mapping rather than time-consuming hardcore development.

 Performance